FDA/open.fda.gov/drug/event/reference/index.md

 ## Anatomy of a response

-Here's an example API return from OpenFDA.
+Here's an example API return from openFDA.
 This particular response features one result.
 The return is split into two high-level sections: `meta` and `results`.
 Note that this record is not real.

 {% highlight javascript %}
 {